kenwals/shinrin-yoku/README.md

 ### Known issues

 1. On medium and larger screens the navbar items flicker after they have been selected.
-2. When tested on my smart tv browser(outdated version of WebOS NetCast), the background colours don't show for hero text, mid section text and footer section.
-This problem happens on the internet explorer browser also.
+2. When tested on Intennet Explorer and my smart tv browser(outdated version of WebOS NetCast), the background colours don't show for hero text, mid section text and footer section.
-3. Unable to customize the ul tagged text for locations card in the card gallery, I haven't yet figured out how to over-ride the bootstrap style.

 ### Project barriers and solutions